 - 5 Most Important Team Leadership Skills and How to Improve Them

 Team Leader Vs. Team Manager – What’s the Difference?

-They sound the same, but there’s key differences in their roles and goals in an organisation.
+They sound the same, but there are key differences in their roles and goals in an organisation.
 Hint: Both of them are vital in any working environment!

 Key responsibilities of a Team Leader include:

-- Motivating team members and creating a positive team morale through promotion of good work
+Motivating team members and creating positive team morale through promotion of good work

-- Facilitating and supporting the creation of a positive working environment
+Facilitating and supporting the creation of a positive work environment

 Key responsibilities of a Team Manager include:

 Setting clear goals for team members to achieve

 Monitoring team performance & looking for ways to improve if declining